sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

 [[Back to README]](../README.md)

-## SetCampaignTemplateSchedule
+## Sets a Campaign Template's Schedule

 > SetCampaignTemplateSchedule(ctx, id).Schedule(schedule).Execute()

-Sets a Campaign Template's Schedule
+Sets the schedule for a campaign template.
+If a schedule already exists, it will be overwritten with the new one.

 ### Example